 When my partner meets my needs, does it make them happy?

 I think the answer to this one question will reveal a lot about where you both are in the relationship.
 I know it did for me.
-When I was going through my divorce and asked myself that question (not worded exactly the same way), my answer revealed a lot and made me realize what I needed to do in order to become the healthiest me I could be.
+When I was going through my divorce and asked myself that question (not worded exactly the same way), my answer revealed a lot and made me realize what I needed to do in order to become the healthiest version of myself I could be.

-When you both actually want to meet each other’s needs and you are both happy doing so, you likely have a very healthy relationship that will grow and blossom.
+When you both actually want to meet each other’s needs, and you are both happy doing so, you likely have a very healthy relationship that will grow and blossom.

-If only one of you is happy getting their needs met and the other is miserable (and might not even know why), there may some sort of manipulation or other dysfunction going on that needs to be addressed.
-These relationships usually do not get better on their own.
-You may both need to focus on yourself for a while to get to a point where you can bring a healthier version of you back into the picture.
+However, if only one of you is happy getting their needs met and the other is miserable (and might not even know why they are miserable), there could be some sort of manipulation or other dysfunction going on that needs to be addressed.

 Thank you so much for this.
 I thought that I was the crazy one and the only one who could see the emotionally manipulative side of a person that everyone else thought was ‘just the greatest.’
 It was so disheartening and demoralizing.
 You actually start to believe ‘it’s you’ who is the cause of discord and lose yourself in the process.